Situational Graphs for Robot Navigation in Structured Indoor Environments

-The overall pipeline can be divided into three main modules.
+The overall pipeline can be divided into four main modules (colored boxes in Fig.~\ref{fig:system_architecture}).
 The first one pre-filters the LiDAR measurements to remove noise and performs plane segmentation to detect and extract the planar surfaces.
 The second module computes the robot odometry either from LiDAR measurements or from the robot encoders.
 The third module is the LiDAR mapping, which generates the \textit{S-Graph}.
 It first receives the robot odometry measurements to create a factor graph of robot keyframe poses as factor nodes at pre-defined distances.
 These nodes form the first layer of the \textit{S-Graph}.
 It also receives the plane detections for the corresponding keyframes, which are classified either as vertical or horizontal planar nodes, forming in this manner the second layer of the \textit{S-Graph}.
-Each of the mapped vertical planar nodes are further checked to assess if they belong a corridor or a room node.
-Four planar surfaces with some specific properties form a room node, and similarly planar surfaces in a specific configuration that we will detail later constitute a corridor node.
-The creation and model of appropriate corridor and room nodes and the edges modelling their relation to corresponding planar nodes comprise the third layer of the \textit{S-Graph}.
+Each of the mapped vertical planar nodes at current keyframe are further checked to assess if they belong to a corridor or a room node.
+The fourth module is the loop closure module which receives keyframe data from robot tracking layer to identify neighbouring keyframes and provides relative pose between the keyframes to be added as constraints within the \textit{S-Graph}.